Why Do I Forget So Easily

 The Forgetting Curve and Memory Decay

 One of the earliest and most influential studies on forgetting was conducted by Hermann Ebbinghaus in the late 19th century.
-Ebbinghaus developed the forgetting curve, which demonstrates the exponential rate at which information is forgotten if no effort is made to retain it.
+Also, ebbinghaus developed the forgetting curve, which demonstrates the exponential rate at which information is forgotten if no effort is made to retain it.
 According to this curve, a significant amount of information is lost within the first few hours after learning, with the rate of forgetting slowing down over time.

 Memory decay is the theory that memory traces weaken over time if they are not used or retrieved.
 This is particularly true for short-term memory, where information fades quickly without active maintenance.
 In long-term memory, decay can also occur, although it's often intertwined with other factors like interference and lack of retrieval cues.
 Regular review and active recall can help strengthen memory traces and slow down the decay process.